nickmeldrum/tdd-course/README.md

 simplest generalisation - not simplest thing - so think of looking for the pattern/ algorithm instead of hardcoding values/ adding if statements

+Example 2:

+Fibonacci

+wriute some code to generate the fibonacci sequence up to a specific length which is no shorter than 8 numbers and no longer than 50.

+transformation priority premise - look up - triangulation practice